savnkr/AI_ML-Resources/README.md

 ## 📌 Acknowledgments

-A huge thank you to the universities, researchers, and open course creators who make these resources freely available.
+- A huge thanks to the universities, researchers, and open course creators who make these resources freely available.
 ---